zobees/docker-steamcmd/README.md

  * No support for SteamGuard, yet.
  * No support for `app_set_config`.

+## Known issues

  * On Docker for Mac, the normal user does not have permission to use `/dev/stdout`.
-Seems to be a known Docker issue.
+This seems to be a known Docker issue, and I'll implement a work around asap.

 ## Disclaimer